jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 hits and process it who hits first.

 But this is still debatable.
-Other maps, like fight yard, gun game, sniper, in my experience, even with 200+ ping rate, I can still win the battle against lower ping rate.
+Other maps, like fight yard, gun game, sniper etc., in my experience, even with 200+ ping rate, I can still win the battle against lower ping rate provided it's not lagging.
 It's just that, knife map is quite a unique situation.

 But of course, this is mostly theoretical